slackapi/bolt-js/docs/content/legacy/hubot-migration.md

 - Bolt for JavaScript doesn’t have support for external scripts.
 If your Hubot app uses external scripts that are necessary to your app’s functionality or deployment, you probably want to stay with Hubot for now.
 If you aren’t sure whether your app has any external scripts, you can check the `external-scripts.json` file.
 As we continue to invest in Bolt for JavaScript, we are thinking about the future and how to make development and deployment of Slack apps easier.
 If there’s a valuable external script that your app uses, we’d love to hear what it is [in the dedicated GitHub issue](https://github.com/slackapi/bolt-js/issues/119).
 - Hubot apps are written in Coffeescript, which transpiles into JavaScript.
 We decided to write Bolt in Typescript to give access to rich type information.
 Bolt apps can be developed using Typescript or JavaScript.
 The [example script](https://github.com/slackapi/bolt-js/blob/master/examples/hubot-example/script.js) shows you how your Coffeescript may translate to JavaScript.
 If your app is more than a few simple scripts, it may be worth looking into projects like [Decaffeinate](https://github.com/decaffeinate/decaffeinate) to convert your CoffeeScript to JavaScript.

----

-### Configuring your bot {#configuring-your-bot}
+## Configuring your bot {#configuring-your-bot}
 If you have access to an existing Slack app with a bot user, you can [jump ahead to the next section](#configure-what-your-bot-will-hear).
-If you aren’t sure, go to your [App Management page](https://api.slack.com/apps) and check whether your Hubot app is there.
+If you aren’t sure, go to your [app settings page](https://api.slack.com/apps) and check whether your Hubot app is there.
 If it is, you can use the credentials from that app ([go ahead and skip to the next section](#configure-what-your-bot-will-hear)).
 Otherwise, we’ll walk you through creating a Slack app.

-#### Create a Slack app
+### Create a Slack app

 The first thing you’ll want to do is [create a Slack app](https://api.slack.com/apps/new).